 Arlington VA DUI Lawyer

-A suspect can be detained by an officer if there is probable cause to believe a crime was committed and use various field tests that are administered on-site and observations to establish probable cause.
-A suspected driver is then subsequently required to appear in court hearings where the person can choose to plead their case in court or receive the judgment depending on what evidence is available.
-If you are currently facing this, an Arlington DUI lawyer can assist you.
+A suspect can be detained by an officer if there is probable cause to believe a crime was committed, and use various field tests that are administered on-site and observations to establish probable cause.
+A suspected driver is then subsequently required to appear in court hearings, where the person can choose to plead their case in court or receive the judgment, depending on what evidence is available.
+An Arlington DUI lawyer can assist you if you are currently facing this.

 There are many things to consider when reviewing DUI cases, including the accused driver’s age, the drug that the individual was allegedly under the influence of when they were arrested, and whether the crime was compounded with other issues or crimes.

-If this is your first offense of this law, then your driver’s licenses will also be suspended for one year, but you won’t face any jail time, and if you are convicted no restricted license will be permitted.
-If in the next 10 years you commit a second offense, then it will increase your punishment to a 3-year driver’s license suspension as well as a 10-day minimum jail sentence.
-For a third offense, the punishment similar to punishment on a second offense but with a 90-day minimum jail sentence along with an extra 3-year license suspension.
+If this is your first offense of this law, then your driver’s license will also be suspended for one year, but you won’t face any jail time, and if you are convicted, no restricted license will be permitted.
+If you commit a second offense in the next ten years, then your punishment will increase to a 3-year driver’s license suspension as well as a 10-day minimum jail sentence.
+The punishment for a third offense is similar to the punishment on a second offense but with a 90-day minimum jail sentence and an extra 3-year license suspension.

 Penalties for Driving Under the Influence (DUI)

-If you are charged with a DUI offense in Arlington, Virginia, it is critical to be aware that minimum penalty under Virginia state law §18.2-266 on a first offense is a 5-day jail sentence, if you had a BAC of .15 to .20 and there was a passenger in your car who was under 18 years old.
-If you had a higher than .20 BAC, then your penalty will be increased to a 10-day jail sentence.
-You might also be fined a minimum of $250, have your driver’s license suspended for one year, required to enroll in the Alcohol Safety Action Program of the state, and mandatory installation on your vehicle of an ignition interlock device.
+If you are charged with a DUI offense in Arlington, Virginia, it is critical to be aware that the minimum penalty under Virginia state law §18.2-266 on a first offense is a 5-day jail sentence if you had a BAC of .15 to .20 and there was a passenger in your car who was under 18 years old.
+If you had a BAC higher than .20, then your penalty will be increased to a 10-day jail sentence.
+You might also be fined a minimum of $250, have your driver’s license suspended for one year, be required to enroll in the Alcohol Safety Action Program of the state, and mandatory installation of an ignition interlock device on your vehicle.

 Arlington VA Ignition Interlock Device

-The state of Virginia has authorized using the Ignition Interlock Device.
-Under Virginia state law §18.2-266, it used after second offenses.
+The state of Virginia has authorized the use of the Ignition Interlock Device.
+Under Virginia state law §18.2-266, it is used after second offenses.
 Typically, it is used in most situations after your first offense is committed if you want to have a restricted driver’s license.

 Alcohol Safety Action Program (ASAP)